Benefits and disadvantages of a credit card

-- Earn reward points when you spend.
-Rewards and frequent flyer credit cards allow you to earn reward points on every dollar you spend on eligible purchases, such as the groceries and petrol costs.
-Rewards credit cards let you earn reward points to redeem with the bank’s rewards programs for perks including flights with partner airlines, products from the rewards store or cash back.
-Frequent flyer credit cards, on the other hand, let you earn flights with specific airline loyalty programs.
+- Earn rewards points when you spend.
+Rewards and airline credit cards allow you to earn reward points on every dollar you spend on eligible purchases, such as the groceries and gas costs.
+Earn reward points to redeem with the bank’s rewards programs for perks including flights with partner airlines, products from the rewards store or cash back with rewards credit cards.
+On the other hand, airline credit cards let you earn flights with specific airline loyalty programs.

-- You can request a chargeback if you’re unhappy with a product or service.
-You can request a chargeback through your credit card company if you have a dispute with a merchant, either in-store or online.
+- Request a chargeback if you’re unhappy with a product or service.
+Ask for a chargeback through your credit card company if you have a dispute with a merchant, either in-store or online.